Pylons/pyramid/docs/tutorials/wiki2/tests.rst

 Viewing the results of all our edits to ``tests.py``
 ====================================================

-Once we're done with the ``tests.py`` module, it will look a lot like the
+Once we're done with the ``tests.py`` module, it will look a lot like:
-below:

 .. literalinclude:: src/tests/tutorial/tests.py
    :linenos: